 as mentioned in the questionnaire and dataset documentation variables such as a_nnatch, a_nadopt etc were computed after the household grid was completed.
 As there have been quite a number of errors in collecting the relationship grid data, quite a number of the counts are probably incorrect.
 For instance, some parents were recorded as the child of their child (and vice vers) due to data entry errors.

 We have undertaken a number of manual checks of the data and provide a great number of corrected counts and pointers to significant others.
 You will find them towards the bottom of the variable list in the data files.

 So, the answer to your question is, no -- please do not mix info on counts from the corrected and uncorrected relationship grid.
 If in doubt, check the dataset documentation which provides information for derived variables as to the input variables.

 Hope this helps

-#5 Updated by Gundi Knies almost 7 years ago
+#5 Updated by Gundi Knies over 7 years ago

 The indall data file contains for each enumerated individual their age and a pointer to co-resident significant others such as the father, mother etc. Within each household that allows you to flag the kind of relationships you want and produce aggregate counts within households.